FortAwesome/angular-fontawesome/docs/usage/icon-library.md

 }
 ```

 You can also import entire icon styles.
 But be careful!
-Whatever you import
- may end up bloating your final bundle with icons you're not using.
+This way of importing icons does not support tree-shaking, so all icons from the imported package will end up in your bundle.

 ```javascript
 import { library } from '@fortawesome/fontawesome-svg-core';